jingjie00/utartemplate/README.md

    \citep{key}     % For parenthetical citations
    \citet{key}     % For textual citations
    ```

+   **Tip**: To convert DOIs to BibTeX format, you can use [DOI to BibTeX Converter](https://doi2bibtex.web.app/).
+Simply enter a DOI or URL, and it will generate the BibTeX entry that you can copy directly into your `references.bib` file.

 5. **Changing Reference Style to IEEE**: To change the bibliography style to IEEE format:
    - Open `main-v1.tex`